kyh/2up/README.md

 # Vibedgames

-Vibedgames is an open source "Lovable" for web games.
+Vibedgames is an open source Lovable for multiplayer web games.

 ## Stack